 This paper describes the statistical machine translation system built by the MLLP research group of Universitat Politècnica de València for the German>English news translation shared task of the EMNLP 2018 Third Conference on Machine Translation (WMT18).
 We used an ensemble of Transformer architecture–based neural machine translation systems.
 To train our system under “constrained” conditions, we filtered the provided parallel data with a scoring technique using character-based language models, and we added parallel data based on synthetic source sentences generated from the provided monolingual corpora.

-Update: You will find here the full text of our article.
+Update: You will find here the full text and poster summary of our article.

 We at the MLLP are glad to participate in this year’s WMT18.
 We look forward to seeing you there!